CodeStory/codestoryway-devoxx14be/README.md

 Now you should have everything you need to finish the app.

-What are you waiting ??
-Jean-Claude is not a patient man and as during estimation phase you said the project could take between 3 hours to two days, Jean-Claude thinks you can make it in 2 hours, or your job will be outsourced in a far away countries, where developers are cheap.
+What are you waiting??
+Jean-Claude is not a patient man and as during estimation phase you said the project could take between 3 hours to two days, Jean-Claude thinks you can make it in 2 hours, or your job will be outsourced in a far away country, where developers are cheap.

 -- David & Jean-Laurent